EMPIRE in APOCALYPSE

 The year is 543 A.D., and the Eastern Roman Empire is struggling under the plague-stricken Emperor Justinian.

-General Flavius Belisarius is a soldier known for his sense of honor, duty, and diligence, on the battlefield and loyalty to the Emperor after Rome emerges victorious against the Persians, Vandals, and Goths.
+General Flavius Belisarius is a soldier known for his sense of honor, duty, and diligence on the battlefield and loyalty to the Emperor after Rome emerges victorious against the Persians, Vandals, and Goths.
 But underneath this triumphal façade, his patience for his wife’s ongoing infidelity and deceit weighs heavily on his broken heart.
-From his military headquarters in Persia, he summons his adulterous wife to join him, but only as a prisoner, and arranges for the castration of her lover, his lecherous godson.
-His heart and mind are finally at ease, knowing the two lovers cannot be together.

-But once again, his fortunes change.
-Despite his many years of loyal service to the Emperor, he is recalled to the capital in shame and reprisal for the third time, on the whim of the vengeful empress Theodora.
+His fortunes change when he is recalled to the capital in shame and reprisal for the third time, on the whim of the vengeful empress Theodora.
 Her retribution goes even further when he faces trumped-up charges of high treason for refusing to take an oath of allegiance to the Empress while Justinian was incapacitated.
 He barely escapes the prison cell intended for him, but many generals closest to him are not so fortunate.
 He is chastised with an impossible order that is certain to end in disaster and disgrace: to retake Italy from the resurgent Goths—but without a field army or gold from the treasury.

 Well-connected and seemingly beloved by all but the imperial couple, Belisarius’s once-ascendant military career seems to be over.
 Continued stalemate in the battle leads to disillusion.
 Belisarius and his men suffer under the stingy constraints of an economy ravaged by plague, depopulation, and despair.
 He slowly realizes that prestige, honor, and victory are mere vanities, and he yearns for a simpler life tending to his garden and vineyards.